AqwamCreates/DataPredict/docs/API/Models/IsotonicRegression.md

 #### Parameters:

-* featureMatrix: matrix containing all data.
+* featureMatrix: Matrix containing data.
 It must only have one column.

 * labelVector: A (n x 1) matrix containing values related to featureMatrix.
 It must only have one column.